 The range of pickups supplied to Harmony by DeArmond was correspondingly wide.
 Some pickups were used on a number of different instruments, but some others were used on one instrument only.

-Basic ‘Hershey Bar’ type bar pickup: The basic chrome soapbar pickup, also referred to as the ‘Hershey Bar’ pickup, for surface-mounting onto a pickguard by means of solid rivets, or for recessing into the guitar’s body, by means of woodscrews.
+Basic ‘Hershey Bar’ type bar pickup: The basic chrome soapbar pickup below, also referred to as the ‘Hershey Bar’ pickup, for surface-mounting onto a pickguard by means of solid rivets, or for recessing into the guitar’s body, by means of woodscrews.
 This particular model has hollow rivets which are used to secure the pickup with woodscrews.

 This is the basic chrome soapbar adjustable pickup with an extended bottom plate, for recessing in a pickguard or surface-mounting (Photo copyright Guitar Parts Cave)